GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 ## Deploying to Prod

 To approve your application and promote it to your prod Target, use this command:

 ```bash
 gcloud alpha deploy rollouts approve web-app-001-to-prod-0001 --delivery-pipeline web-app --release web-app-001
 ```

 After a short time, your promotion should complete.
-Verify this by running the `gcloud alpha deploy rollouts list --delivery-pipeline web-app` command:
+To verify this, run the following command:

 ```bash
 gcloud alpha deploy rollouts list --delivery-pipeline web-app --release web-app-001
 ```

 Your output should look similar to this:

 ```terminal
 approvalState: APPROVED